 Heat 1/4 cup of olive oil over medium-high heat in a large 10 to 12-inch skillet.

 Once the oil is good and hot, work in batches and lay two of the breaded chicken breasts into the hot oil.
 Cook for 3 to 4 minutes a side.
 You’ll know it’s a good time to flip when you see the deep golden crust along the edges of the chicken.

 Transfer the browned chicken breasts to a paper towel-lined plate to absorb any extra oil.

 Once all the chicken breasts have been browned, place them in a lightly (olive) oiled 9×13 baking dish.
 Now check out that crispness.

-With the chicken now cooked, I reduced the temperature to medium, I carefully wipe the excess oil out with paper towel and allow the pan some time to cool down a tad.
-Then I squeeze in two cloves of fresh garlic through my garlic press and into the pan, stir that around for about 30 seconds to a minute.
+With the chicken now cooked, reduce the temperature to medium.
+Carefully wipe the excess oil out with paper towel and allow the pan some time to cool down a tad.
+Then squeeze in two cloves of fresh garlic through my garlic press and into the pan, stir that around for about 30 seconds to a minute.